James Outman Player Props: Dodgers vs. Mets

-On Saturday, James Outman (.486 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:15 PM ET.
+On Sunday, James Outman (.485 slugging percentage in past 10 games, including two home runs) and the Los Angeles Dodgers face the New York Mets, whose starting pitcher will be Max Scherzer.
+First pitch is at 1:40 PM ET.

-In his last game, he reached base in all four of his plate appearances (2-for-2 with a double) against the Mets.
+He had a hitless showing in his last game (0-for-2) against the Mets.

 James Outman Game Info & Props vs. the Mets